wisteria-hill-technologies/nuxt-example-app/README.md

 - No animation or styling libraries were used except for Tailwind
 - No footer or hamburger icon was added due to time constraints.
 - Some animations were added as examples.

+### Update
+Bug Fix: Mobile View had overflowing issue.
+It is now fixed and UI is improved.